kyleesantos/Capio/README.md

 one can just '$ pip install -r requirements.txt' in order to install the necessary packages.

-Before you run either the test suite or the task code, BE SURE to insert an API key at the beginning of each file.
+Before you run either the test suite or the task code, BE SURE to set the environment variable API_KEY by calling '$ export API_KEY= <Your API Key>'.

 Running the Test Suite:
 In order to run the test suite, you must call the exporterTests file giving the arguments expected in the task code which is an ID and output file.
 Since I do not do any integration testing, these values should not matter.
 For the ID, you may use '-id 593f237fbcae700012ba8fcd' and for output you may use the given testing file '-o exportedTranscript.docx'.
-The list of transcripts is manually inputted as to prevent dependencies among the test cases, since my other test cases rely on the correctness of the transcript list.
 Please note that running the test suite does print messages to the command line.
 This is because I am testing error cases as well that print to the command line in the task code.